 15. Kulkuls – Goan Sweet Christmas Curls

-Kulkuls or Kidyo is a sweet dessert and a great snack.
-This dish is made up of Maida flour, milk, and eggs.
-You will be impressed by the small Shell shape of Kulkuls and the eye-catching yellow hue after being fried in oil or ghee.
+This dish is made up of Maida flour, butter, coconut milk, and eggs.
+You will be impressed by the small shell shape of Kulkuls and the eye-catching golden brown hue after being fried in oil or ghee.

-16. Karanji – Sweet Dumplings
+16. Nevri – Goan Sweet Pastries

 Its structure includes two separate parts.
 Flour, semolina, butter, and water will create its dough part.
-The inner filling is a combination of grated coconut, poppy seeds, sugar, almonds, and cardamom.
+The inner filling is a combination of grated coconut, poppy seeds, sugar, and cardamom.
 Its half-moon shape will leave a profound impression.

 17. Patoleo – Steamed Rice And Coconut Cake